MauriceElliott/MAGIos/RISC-V-MIGRATION.md

 ## Overview

-This document outlines the complete migration of MAGIos from x86 32-bit to RISC-V 64-bit architecture.
-This migration was undertaken to leverage Odin's superior support for modern architectures and to work with a cleaner, more future-oriented instruction set without legacy baggage.
+This document outlines the completed migration of MAGIos from x86 32-bit to RISC-V 64-bit architecture.
+This migration was successfully completed to leverage Odin's superior support for modern architectures and to work with a cleaner, more future-oriented instruction set without legacy baggage.

 ## Architecture Comparison